lepistojukka/shipping-optimization-case/README.md

-# shipping-optimization-case
+# Case description and datasets for optimization use case of cargo shipment

-Case description for quantum optimization of cargo shipping
+This repository contains imaginary case description and data sets for bulk cargo shipping from South America to Far East.
+The case and the data sets are used for quantum calcution experiments to optimize cargo allocation, scheduling and resources.